bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Now you throw away the UTXO set, you can have these efficient proofs.
 But no interest.
 I don't know.
-But it does seem like, yeah, I should fit in with the Big Block crowd, because all the things I'm working on help this.
+But it does seem like, yeah, I should fit in with the big block crowd, because all the things I'm working on help this.

 ## The state of the debate when writing the Lightning Network White Paper